 The "FCL008 IR" is now called the Competency Based Modular (CBM) IR.
+Later this became the CB IR.
 While it is a full ICAO IR (the final flight test is to the same standard as the normal IR; all that has changed is the training process and the study syllabus) it doesn't give any credit towards gaining a commercial licence.
 Therefore, a PPL aspiring to get a CPL/IR will be able to do the CBM IR for the IR portion of his course but will have to do the full ATPL theory course of 14 exams.

 Together with the above "FCL008 IR", the same committee developed an "Enroute IR" (EIR).
 This has no instrument approach privileges; only the enroute portion would have the traditional whole-route IFR clearance with implicit access to all airspace classes.
 As departure and destination would be VFR, the flight plan would likely be a Z flight plan, which specifies the VFR-IFR and IFR-VFR changeover points.
 Some details of this proposal were published in pilot forums, with the release sanctioned by EASA, but at time of writing (8/2011) nobody I know appears to know how it should work in practice if the conditions at the destination IFR-VFR changeover waypoint are not VMC at the instant the pilot gets there... presumably the pilot would have to declare a Mayday, and the training will have to include instrument approaches.